 I spent nearly a month traveling around as much as possible while at the same time trying to get to know the neighborhoods that I stayed in.
 I spent a lot of time walking (and waiting) as well as researching what is worth visiting based on its impact on the world, my camera lens and what makes Malta what it is today.
 From this adventure, I now know how I would visit Malta so that I cover the best areas and attractions with the least amount of time and energy, and this article will help you do the same!

 First off, why would you go to Malta?
 I certainly didn’t know anything about the place upon my departure, I was just escaping the winter, but Malta was a pleasant surprise.
 The mild and sunny weather is certainly one reason, as even in November I didn’t need a jacket and the water was delightfully warm.
-Yet Malta is so much more than beaches and beautiful scenery, it is an ancient crossroads and naval base between North Africa and Europe and has many ruins and artifacts to prove it.
+Yet Malta is so much more than beaches and beautiful scenery, it is an ancient history of seafaring between North Africa and Europe and has many ruins and artifacts to prove it.
 There are structures older than the pyramids and the food is cheap, fresh and plentiful.
 The people are helpful and the pace of life is slow, perfect for a Mediterranean getaway.

 Malta consists of two main islands, Malta and Gozo, and a small uninhabited island in the middle called Comino.
 There is only about half a million people in all of Malta and the capital city of Valletta is the smallest in Europe.
 The main island has small cities but is still quite rural, whereas Gozo is smaller and sprinkled with hilltop villages.
 I suggest to stay around 5 days on Malta and 3 or 4 days on Gozo to explore the main sites on both.
 There is a short ferry between the two islands that runs regularly all year.